matifandy8/matifandy8/README.md

 ### Hi there I'm Matias Fandiño Web Developer👋

-- 🌱 I’m currently learning Typescript,Next.js and Data Structures
+- 🌱 I’m currently learning Typescript and Next.js
 - 💬 Ask me about JavaScript and programming
 - 🤔 Exploring new technologies and developing software solutions and quick hacks.